jai-x/jai-x.github.io/posts/flip-flop.md

 ](/images/flip-flop-gary-tweets.png)
 *Source: https://twitter.com/garybernhardt/status/1611159965351444480*

 As a someone who uses Ruby in my day job, I was quite interested in learning about an obscure or lesser used feature of the language.
-Maybe I could find a use case for it in my work, or at least be satified in the knowledge that it's there?
+Maybe I could find a use case for it in my work, or at least be satisfied in the knowledge that it's there?

 Well, after looking it up in the docs I can say it's definitely a very niche feature and I'm inclined to agree with Gary.
 I found this feature odd enough that I had to know the reason for this being in the language, so this post details the small amount of research I did in looking up the lineage of the Ruby flip-flop operator.

 ## The flip-flop operator in Ruby

 At the time of writing, the most current version of Ruby is version 3.2, in which the [flip-flop operator][ruby_flip_flop] is documented.
 However, instead of diving into it right away, let me breifly explain the Ruby range syntax to give some context to why I find this operator so unusual.

-Ruby, like many other languages, has [syntax for producing a range of values][ruby_range_literal].
+Ruby, like many other languages, has
+[syntax for producing a range of values][ruby_range_literal].
 This can be in either the two dot inclusive form or the three dot exlusive form.
 In either case, this syntax is a literal expression which results in an instance of the [`Range` class][ruby_range_class] which produces values from the start value on the left, to end value on the right.

 ```ruby
 # Two dot syntax inclusive range